ipmg33/ipmg33.github.io/Relatório.md

 ### Register

 For this action the user must enter a username, email and password.
-The objective is register the new user in the system's database.
+The objective is to register the new user in the system's database.
 <br>The user might register to the application with Google as well.
 <br>As pre-conditions: